googleapis/google-cloud-php-errorreporting/README.md

 ]);

 // Register the logger as a PHP exception and error handler.
-// This will begin logging application exceptions and errors to Stackdriver.
+// This will begin logging application exceptions and errors to Google Cloud.
 Bootstrap::init($psrLogger);
 ```